-3.1.6 Recognition, Authentication, and Role of Trademarks
+3.1.6 For role-based certificates, each identified 'role' must meet name space uniqueness requirements.Recognition, Authentication, and Role of Trademarks

-The CMA must investigate and if necessary recommend the correction for any trademark name collisions brought to its attention.
+The CMA must investigate and if necessary, recommend the correction for any trademark name collisions brought to its attention.
 The CMA must coordinate with and defer to the Naming Authority where appropriate.
-The CMA will communicate resolutions to all interested parties.
+The CMA must communicate resolutions to all interested parties.

-Consistent with Federal Policy, DOS PKI CAs will not knowingly use, or permit the use of, trademarks in names unless the subject has the rights to use that name.
+Consistent with Federal Policy, DOS OPKI CAs will not knowingly use, or permit the use of, trademarks in names unless the subject has the rights to use that name.